lm3nitro/Projects/New/Scapy/Sending  Range of Strings.md

 ![Pasted image 20241006141550](https://github.com/user-attachments/assets/71b5968e-2f09-45ab-888c-470fe3897e25)

 Here the malformed packets are seen.
-We can also see the details of the decoded traffic and the combined string of all the packets together:
+I can also see the details of the decoded traffic and the combined string of all the packets together:

 ![Pasted image 20241006142142](https://github.com/user-attachments/assets/7395ac52-f7c6-419d-bacd-c62811cf39d9)

 ## Packet Analysis (payload reconstruction)

-We can also decode using python.
+Python also allows you to decode.
 In order to do this, I first located the location of the pcap that was generated:

 ![Pasted image 20241006144408](https://github.com/user-attachments/assets/1894d96d-09ae-4b5e-98aa-2c46ae401fa0)